Trump’s ban will hurt climate science and cleantech

-Samira Samimi knew she wanted to be a scientist the first time she saw a glacier on a trip to the mountains.
-“This is what I want to do,” she remembers thinking.
+Samira Samimi knew she wanted to be a scientist the first time she saw a glacier.
+“This is what I want to do,” she remembers thinking on her trip to the mountains.
 “This is who I want to be.”

 She was 16 years old, growing up in Iran, where glaciers are less than plentiful.
-She knew she’d have to leave her home country to study them, so she applied to Canadian universities with an eye on the Arctic.
+She knew she would have to leave her home country to study them, so she applied to Canadian universities with an eye on the Arctic.
 Now 30, she’s in her first year of a glaciology PhD at the University of Calgary, and — dream come true — part of a NASA-funded team studying the Greenland ice sheet.

-But on Friday, the Trump administration’s ban on travelers from seven predominantly Muslim countries threw her planned research trip to Greenland into jeopardy.
-Her cargo plane flight takes off this April from a U.S. Air National Guard base in Albany.
+But on Friday, the Trump administration’s ban on travelers from seven predominantly Muslim countries threw her planned research trip to Greenland this spring into jeopardy.
+Her cargo plane flight takes off in April from a U.S. Air National Guard base in Albany.

-In the days since President Trump dropped the executive order, it has already disrupted science communities in the United States and around the globe, as students and researchers are trapped out of the country, field work plans scuttled, long-awaited visits canceled.
-For many scientists engaged in the work of understanding and addressing the world’s next great challenge — a changing climate and the transition to cleaner sources of energy — it’s clear that you can’t stifle immigration without stifling innovation, too.
+In the days since President Trump signed the executive order, it has already disrupted science communities in the United States and around the globe.
+Students and researchers have found themselves trapped out of the country, seen field work plans scuttled, or had long-awaited visits canceled.
+For many scientists engaged in the work of understanding and addressing the world’s next great challenge — a changing climate and the transition to cleaner energy sources — it’s clear that you can’t stifle immigration without stifling innovation, too.

 Told one way, the story of America the superpower is the story of innovation.
 Our history books and homegrown myths are crowded with inventors and entrepreneurs, from Thomas Edison to Steve Jobs.
 In the 20th century, America earned its place in world events, more often than not, by MacGyvering one unlikely technological triumph after another: over disease, over German nuclear physicists and Cold War cosmonauts, over the pull of Earth’s gravity itself.
 And immigration played a critical role in that progress.